 - AVAILABILITY_REPLICA: Same as for database mirroring, but we may have another replica that’s up-to-date (the availability group send queue could be for one of the asynchronous replicas that is running slowly, and we have a synchronous replica that’s up-to-date.

 (Edit: There’s another one that was added in SQL Server 2014: XTP_CHECKPOINT.
-This is where the log cannot truncate because a Hekaton/In-Memory OLTP checkpoint is in progress.)
+This is where the log cannot truncate until a in-memory checkpoint occurs, which won’t happen until 1.5GB of log has been generated since the last in-memory checkpoint.
+In 2016, when this occurs, log_reuse_wait_desc now shows NOTHING.)

 The most worrying value is going to depend on what is likely to be the biggest problem for my environment: potential data loss, reinitialization of replication, very large log backup, or lots *more* log growth from waiting for a long-running transaction to commit or roll back.